adanielnoel/Obsidian-to-latex/README.md

 A tool to create academic reports straight from [Obsidian notes](https://obsidian.md).
 The parser translates from Obsidian markdown to LaTex and it only requires some structure in the way you write your notes/essays.

 ## Using the parser
+Requirements:

+- Python 3

+Every Obsidian note corresponds to a LaTex chapter

 If you prefer an example, checkout the `example/` directory.

 **The project settings file**